Election audit: Attributes of a good election results audit

 India has designed and uses voting machines with one button per candidate.
 The button, when pressed, prints the selected candidate on a slip of paper (VVPAT), displays it to the voter, drops the slip into a box and tallies a vote for the candidate.
 The VVPAT is easy for voters to check, since voters only have one vote to cast, for one member of the lower house of Congress.
-However there is no way to correct the vote if the VVPAT shows an error.
+However, there is no way to correct the vote if the VVPAT shows an error.
 The software is encoded on the machines' chip in a way that it cannot be examined.
 Brookings found that India's adoption of voting machines cut paper ballot stuffing noticeably in states with the most election prosecutions, and led to more voting by disadvantaged populations.
 Originally the voting machines lacked a paper trail, and VVPATs were added in 2013-2019 because of doubts about security of unchecked machines.

 India hand tallies paper VVPATs from a 1.5% sample of election machines on the last evening of voting, before releasing results.
 In the April–May 2019 elections, the Election Commission of India hand-tallied the slips of paper from 20,675 voting machines (out of 1,350,000 or 1,730,000 machines) and found discrepancies for 8 machines, usually of four votes or less.
 Most machines tally over 16 candidates, and they did not report how many of these candidate tallies were discrepant.
-They formed investigation teams to report within ten days, were still investigating in November 2019, with no report as of June 2021 though the VVPATs themselves were destoyed in September 2019.
+They formed investigation teams to report within ten days, were still investigating in November 2019, with no report as of June 2021 though the VVPATs themselves were destroyed in September 2019.
 Hand tallies before and after 2019 had a perfect match with machine counts.

+Venezuela

+Venezuela has direct entry voting machines which tally electronically and also give the voter a printed paper with the votes, a Voter-verified paper audit trail (VVPAT).
+The voter puts the paper in a ballot box corresponding to that machine.

+A bipartisan team of experts certifies the software just before the election, and obtains a hash code to identify the correct software.

+At the end of election day a random sample of machines is chosen, the paper is counted publicly, compared to the machine totals for each candidate, and an audit report is given to the top two candidates' representatives, and to the military to take to the National Electoral Council (Venezuela).
+Nationally 30% to 55% of machines are checked in this way on election night.